openstream/hello-dolly/README.md

 # Hello Dolly - WordPress Plugin Development Example

-This repository demonstrates the complete process of fixing a WordPress plugin to meet modern coding standards and WordPress.org requirements.
+This repository demonstrates the complete process of fixing a WordPress plugin to meet the official WordPress Coding Standards and WordPress.org requirements.

 ## 🎯 What This Repository Demonstrates